ruby-concurrency/concurrent-ruby/docs-source/tvar.md

 We only support strong isolation if you use the API correctly.
 In order words, we do not support strong isolation.

-Our implementation uses a very simple two-phased locking with versioned locks algorithm and lazy writes, as per [1].
+Our implementation uses a very simple algorithm that locks each `TVar` when it is first read or written.
+If it cannot lock a `TVar` it aborts and retries.

-See:

-1. T. Harris, J. Larus, and R. Rajwar.
-Transactional Memory.
-Morgan & Claypool, second edition, 2010.

-Note that this implementation allows transactions to continue in a zombie state with inconsistent reads, so it's possible for the marked exception to be raised in the example below.
+There is no contention manager so competing transactions may retry eternally.

 ```ruby
 require 'concurrent-ruby'